 Normal Human Kidney Mesangial cells (NhKM) are found within the glomerulus and are derived from the cortex of the kidney during the isolation process.
 These cells “fill the gap” between adjacent capillary loops surrounded by the glomerular basement membrane (GBM) and the podocytes.
 The primary function of NhKM is to remove trapped residues and aggregated protein from the basement membrane.
-In addition, they aid filtration by constituting part of the glomerular capillary tuft structure that filters fluids to produce urine They have an intermediate phenotype sharing features of fibroblasts and smooth muscle cells.
+In addition, they aid filtration by constituting part of the glomerular capillary tuft structure that filters fluids to produce urine.

 The NhKM cells are obtained after cortex digestion, and single glomerular isolation.
 Glomeruli are further digested and then NhKM cells are isolated by PDGF-R beta positive selection as a pure population, then cryopreserved.